cloudkeep-io/aws-clutter/README.md

 A metric without a certain dimension represents a summation over the missing dimension.
 For example, `DetachedEBSCount` without any dimensions is the total number of all the Detached EBS Volumes (across all the regions and volume types). `DetachedEBSCount[RZCode]` represents the total number of detached EBS volumes in the specified `RZCode`.

 By default, custom metrics with the dimension of `RZCode` is added.
-One can specify that additional dimensions are also surfaced as CloudWatch metrics as well.
+You can specify additional dimensions to be surfaced via an environment variable `DEBS_DIMS`, by setting it to a list of dimensions, separated by a comma.
+E.g., `"RZCode,VolumeType"`.

 ### Unused Security Groups (Coming soon!)